Lyft slashes losses with ongoing cost cuts, maintains third-quarter profit target

-Lyft Inc (LYFT.O) on Tuesday posted significantly lower losses than expected and reiterated its goal to be profitable on an adjusted basis in the third quarter thanks to continued cost cuts that allow the company to earn more per ride.
+May 4 (Reuters) - Lyft Inc on Tuesday posted significantly lower losses than expected and reiterated its goal to be profitable on an adjusted basis in the third quarter thanks to continued cost cuts that allow the company to earn more per ride.

 Lyft reported an adjusted $73 million first-quarter loss before interest, taxes, depreciation and amortization - a metric that excludes more than $300 million in one-time costs, including stock-based compensation.